What's on campus

 Societies and events

-Choose from over 200 clubs and societies and more than 30 sports teams, all supported by the Students’ Union.
+Choose from over 230 clubs, societies and sports teams, all supported by the Students’ Union.

 These include dance societies, academic societies and even a ukulele society.
 There’s also an award-winning TV station.